drvinceknight/amwoss/src/chapters/01/main.md

 an area of mathematics call linear programming which is based on linear algebra he was able to find the best makeup of pokemon. # TODO Geraint does any of this make poke sense?.

-Applied mathematics is the type of mathematics that helps us answer questions that the real world asks.
+Here, applied mathematics is the type of mathematics that helps us answer questions that the real world asks.

 # What is open source software